 -Repair any leaks and thoroughly dry the area promptly.

--Ideally, don’t have carpet; as they are like sponges for particles, and you may be breathing in a number of particles that would not exist if the carpets were removed.
+-Ideally, don’t have carpet; as they are like sponges for particles, and you may be breathing in a number of spores and mycotoxin particles that remain in the carpet.

-⁃Keep your furniture slightly removed from the walls.
+⁃Keep your furniture a few inches away from the walls.
 This creates enough space for fresh air to circulate between the walls and furniture, which will dry up any moisture and prevent mold from developing.
 Since mold loves dust, you should clean your furniture regularly to reduce dirt and grime.

 ⁃Check your plants for signs of mold each time you water them.
 Take a closer look at the plant soil, and if you see a grayish cover, be warned – mold is already there.
 Mold loves moisture and organic matter, and that is exactly what plants can provide.
 Mold can also be found in plant soil, and sometimes even on the leaves.

 -Each piece in your wardrobe needs to be well dried before it’s folded and stored in the closet or storage containers.

 -Keep the closet clean and avoid overfilling it at all costs.
 Wipe away any dust, and vacuum regularly.

 -Feathers and quilts are particularly prone to harboring mold spores.

 -Hidden areas that are susceptible to mold are: Garbage disposals, garbage cans, refrigerator ice dispensers, sink drains/ plumbing.

 -Avoid leaving wooden items (like cutting boards) wet.